InversionSpaces/KEEP/proposals/refinement-classes.md

 A value can be refined by calling a refinement class constructor.
 So each call to the primary constructor of the refinement class should be analyzed statically to determine if the predicate holds for the constructor argument.
 There are three possible outcomes of such analysis:
 - It was deduced that predicate holds.
-If analysis is sound, the runtime check of the predicate might be erased.
+If analysis is sound, the runtime check of the predicate might be erased
 - It is unknown whether predicate holds or not.
 Then the runtime check should be left in place.
-A compilation warning might be issued to notify the user of a possible bug.
+A compilation warning might be issued to notify the user of a possible bug
 - It was deduced that predicate does not hold.
-Then a compilation error should be issued.
+Then a compilation error should be issued

 The analysis is not expected to be interprocedural, but it should account for the context of a constructor call to support explicit constraint checks by the user and possibly more complicated cases.